codophilic/LearnSpringBoot/SpringBoot Concept.md

 		</dependency>
 ```

 - We also get a main method which has `@SpringBootApplication` annotation .
-This annotation can be co-relate with `@Configuration`,`@AutoConfiguration` and `@ComponentScan`.
+This annotation can be co-relate with `@Configuration`,`@EnableAutoConfiguration` and `@ComponentScan`.
 Here we have added an sysout to and run our project.

 ```
 package com.spring.boot.project;